 A preamp essentially takes a low input signal from an instrument or microphone and boosts it to line level (a standard signal strength for sending unbalanced signals between components).
-This line level audio is then sent to a mixing desk, audio interface or power amplifier modeling to produce an audible sound.
+This line-level audio is then sent to a mixing desk, audio interface or power amplifier modelling to produce an audible sound.

-Preamps often vary in complexity and price range, with some having built in preamp compressor and EQs – whilst others simply boost a signal.
-As with most equipment, preamps can be analogue, digital or a hybrid.
+Preamps often vary in complexity and price range, with some having built-in preamp compressors and EQs – whilst others simply boost a signal.
+As with most equipment, preamps can be analogue, digital or hybrid.
 Of course, each design has its pros and cons.
 Analogue units use tube amp valves like classic Marshall and Fender amps.
-These pre’s need time to warm the tubes for optimum sound and will often break up and distort the more they’re pushed which may be the sound you are looking for during a recording studio session for an electric guitar, bass guitar or to affect the guitar tone.
+These pre’s need time to warm the tubes for optimum sound and will often break up and distort the more they’re pushed which may be the sound you are looking for during a recording studio session for an electric guitar, or bass guitar or to affect the guitar tone.

 Studio engineers will often use specific channel mic preamps for specific microphones, or to record specific instruments.
 This is because some have a unique tone that will add colour to a recording.
 Recording through a microphone set up in front of a bass amp or active bass is commonplace.

 Preamp Vs Amp

 So, what is the difference between preamps and amps?
 Basically, preamps boost weaker signals to line level.
 Amps, on the other hand, boost a line level in order for it to be sent to speakers.

 As an example, a preamp will help a microphone that outputs a weak signal, boosting it to the same level as other signals.
 Once this is done, it can be processed by a mixer, receiver or amplifier.
 Once it is at the same level, it can then be processed and sent through a regular amp to your speakers.
 So, technically, they do different things.